Zarad1993/dyc/README.md

 </p>

 DYC is a CLI tool that helps with documenting your source code.
 It will help keep you alert for new methods that were added and not documented.
-Also supports to build a reusable docstring template.
+It also supports to build a reusable docstring template.
 Just answer the prompt questions in your terminal to see the effect on your files.

 * Keep your Docstrings consistent.
 * Document your DIFF patch.